How to Get to Kyoto from Tokyo

 From Shinjuku Station

 JR Shinjuku Station is connected to BUSTA, the biggest bus terminal in Tokyo.
 Ticket counters and ticket vending machines are located on the 4th floor, which is the departure floor.
-The fare from Shinjuku BUSTA is the same that from Tokyo Station.
+The fare from Shinjuku BUSTA is the same as that from Tokyo Station.

 For more info: